Delivery is £9.90 or free over £50 for all orders within the UK and the Channel Islands.

 The majority of pond plants like a position that is sunny to partial shade.
 If you plant them in shade, they will usually survive but will not flower well or at all.

-If you have an area of shade, consider non-flowering plants such as grasses or ferns like Japanese Rush, or Horsetail - they will tolerate fairly deep shade and their evergreen foliage actually looks better when grown in a sheltered location.
+If you have an area of shade, consider non-flowering plants such as grasses or ferns like Japanese Rush, Corkscrew Rush, or Water Horsetail - they will tolerate fairly deep shade and their evergreen foliage actually looks better when grown in a sheltered location.
 Ivy-Leaved Duckweed is a floating plant which does extremely well even in deep shade, and in this situation will look fresher and cleaner than it does in sun.
 Creeping plants such as Marsh Pennywort, Water Speedwell, and Water Mint, will generally produce nice-looking foliage in shade even if they don't flower.
 Oxygenating plants will also grow in shade, albeit more slowly.
 If your shade is due to tree cover and is absent in the spring, Marsh Marigolds, a spring-flowering plant, are a good choice.
 Apart from these, it may simply be a case of experimenting until you find what works in your location.

 Plants to avoid if you have a shady pond would be waterlilies (consider Water Hawthorns instead), water irises (unless you don't mind their not flowering), and cottongrasses.

 Are there any plants that are suitable for ponds with ducks?